amitastreait/sfdx-data-dictonary/README.md

 FLAGS
   -o, --object=<value>                                                              (required) Name of the object to
                                                                                     analyse
-  -p, --path=<value>                                                                full Path to generate the report
+  -p, --path=<value>                                                                full Path to generate the output
                                                                                     file
   -u, --targetusername=<value>                                                      username or alias for the target
                                                                                     org; overrides default target org